-The latest actuarial valuation of the scheme was at 31 March 2011.
+The latest actuarial valuation of the scheme was at 31 March 2011, although the scheme actuary has updated some of the information to 31 March 2013.
 The valuation was carried out using the projected unit method.
 The assumptions which have the most significant effect on the result of the valuation are those relating to the rate of return on investments (i.e. the valuation rate of interest), the rates of increase in salary and pensions and the assumed rates of mortality.
 The financial assumptions were derived from market yields prevailing at the valuation date.
-An "inflation risk premium" adjustment was also included by deducting 0.3% from the market-implied inflation.
+An "inflation risk premium" adjustment was also included by deducting 0.8% (2011: 0.3%) from the market-implied inflation.

-To calculate the technical provisions, it was assumed that the valuation rate of interest would be 6.1% per, salary increases would be 4.4% per annum (plus an additional allowance for increases in salaries due to age and promotion reflecting historic Scheme experience, with a further cautionary reserve on top for past service liabilities) and pensions would increase by 3.4% per annum for the 3 years following the valuation then 2.6% per annum thereafter.
+To calculate the technical provisions, it was assumed that the valuation rate of interest would be 4.8% (2011:6.1%) per annum, salary increases would be 4.3% (2011:4.4%) per annum (plus an additional allowance for increases in salaries due to age and promotion reflecting historic Scheme experience, with a further cautionary reserve on top for past service liabilities) and pensions would increase by 2.5% per annum (2011: 3.4% per annum for the 3 years following the valuation then 2.6% per annum thereafter).

-Standard mortality tables were used as follows:
+Standard mortality tables were used (for 2013 and 2011) as follows: